CSC4790-Fall2022-Org/senior-project-chess-team/README.md

 5. Run npm install
 6. Run node server.js

-NOTE: This is a slightly older version than what was demod in class.
-That version began working about an hour before demo, which was after release 2 was created.

 # Viewing application
-Navigate to localhost:3000/ with your local browser.
+Navigate to localhost:3000/ with your browser of choice.

 If you would like to play a game against yourself, you will need one regular tab and one incognito tab.
 Simply sign into different accounts on the different tabs.